Chemical Engineering Organizations

 Omega Chi Epsilon

 Omega Chi Epsilon is the chemical engineering honor society.
-You must have at least a 3.0 GPA in chemical engineering to join, and initiation is every spring.
+You must have at least a 3.0 GPA as a Senior or a 3.2 GPA as a Junior in chemical engineering to join, and initiation is every spring.

-The student chapter, formed in 1979 as the Alpha Chi chapter, helps maintain the AIChE room in Madison Hall and helps tutor chemical engineering students.
+The student chapter, formed in 1979 as the Alpha Lambda chapter, helps maintain the AIChE room in Madison Hall and helps tutor chemical engineering students.

-For more information, contact the chapter advisor, Dr. James D. Garber
+For more information, contact the chapter advisor, Dr. Rafael Hernandez.